markrussinovich/wordlebotstats/README.md

 - **Logging:** Enable verbose logging by toggling helpers exposed in the background console (`WORDLE_ENABLE_DEBUG_LOGS()` / `WORDLE_DISABLE_DEBUG_LOGS()`).
 - **Storage:** All data stays local via `chrome.storage.local`; benchmarks and settings live in Zustand stores for instant access.
 - **Benchmarks:** Default national and WordleBot benchmarks ship with the extension and can be refreshed from the dashboard.

+## 🔒 Privacy

+**Wordle Stat Explorer respects your privacy and operates with complete transparency.**

+Wordle Stat Explorer collects only the data necessary to provide statistics about your Wordle games:

+- **Wordle game results**: Puzzle numbers, dates, guess counts, board states, and win/loss status
+- **WordleBot metrics**: Skill and luck scores when available from the NYTimes WordleBot page
+- **User preferences**: Display settings, dashboard filters, and time range selections

+All data is stored **locally on your device** using Chrome's `chrome.storage.local` API:

+- ✅ No data is ever transmitted to external servers
+- ✅ No analytics, tracking pixels, or telemetry
+- ✅ No user accounts, authentication, or cloud sync
+- ✅ All data remains under your control

+The extension requests only the minimal permissions needed:

+- **Storage**: To save your game history and preferences locally
+- **Host permissions for `*.nytimes.com`**: To read your Wordle game data from the NYTimes website when you visit the Wordle Bot page
+- **Scripting**: To inject content scripts that extract game data from the NYTimes pages

+### Updates to This Policy

+Any changes to this privacy policy will be reflected in this document and noted in the extension's changelog.

+### Contact

+Questions or concerns about privacy?
+Open an issue on GitHub: <https://github.com/markrussinovich/wordlebotstats/issues>

+---

 ## 📘 Additional Resources